-This year in February I made time for a short three-day city break in Paris.
+This year in February, I made time for a short three-day city break in Paris.
 This time it was a fully guided tour of a kind ‘Paris for beginners’.
 And I enjoyed it quite much, even with temperatures around 0 grade Celsius.
 The Notre Dame interior was naturally on the list.

-The Notre Dame cathedral was constructed from late XII to mid XIV century.
+The Notre Dame cathedral was constructed from the late XII to the mid-XIV century.
 It also underwent two waves of vandalism typical for revolutionaries of past ages.
-In the XVI century, this was the Huguenots, a grouping of Calvinist protestants, who on the wave of reformation damaged and devastated many churches in Western Europe.
+In the XVI century, this was the Huguenots, a grouping of Calvinist protestants, who on the crest of reformation damaged and devastated many churches in Western Europe.
 The same happened during the French revolution in the late XVIII century.
 One of the practices widespread also in other European countries among different kinds of revolutionaries was beheading statues.
 A saint with no head had seemingly no identity.
-The practice concerned also reliefs (relief was not destroyed but heads of selected figures were cut off) and stain glass pictures (the heads of selected individuals were replaced with white glass) >>>.
-If you travel France, take a closer look at pieces of art that decorate churches.
+The practice also concerned reliefs (a relief was not destroyed, but heads of selected figures were cut off) and stained glass pictures (the heads of selected individuals were replaced with white glass) >>>.
+If you travel to France, take a closer look at pieces of art that decorate churches.

 The cathedral is located on the Île de la Cité, an island in the very heart of Paris that was the place of the first settlement in the area.
-Therefore, all the distances from Paris counted in France are calculated from a point located in the square close to the Notre Dame main entrance.
+All the distances from Paris counted in France are calculated from a point located in the square close to the Notre Dame main entrance.

-Just to have some comparison, here links to my blog entries on other famous Gothic cathedrals I saw recently: Durham >>> (England), York >>> (England) and Rouen >>> (France).
+Just to have some comparison, here links to my blog entries on other famous Gothic cathedrals I saw recently: Durham >>> (England), York >>> (England) and Rouen >>> (France), Antwerp >>>.
 And to compare with different church building style of the past: two of many famous churches in Rome: Lateran Basilica >>> and Santa Prassede >>>.